 The collection includes rare and contemporary volumes, manuscript material, memorabilia, artifacts and artwork documenting Maine women's engagement with regional and national concerns, from the nineteenth century to the present.
 Jointly overseen by a curator and the Dorothy M. Healy Professor of Literature, the Collection is housed in a state-of-the-art facility and is dedicated as a national Literary Landmark.

-The University of New England’s Portland Art Gallery will present an exhibition titled "A Gateless Garden: Quotes by Maine Women Writers" from January 20 through...
+The University of New England’s UNE Art Gallery in the Ketchum Library presents an exhibition titled, "A Gateless Garden: Quotes by Maine Women Writers" from...